raheems/cempy/README.md

 # `cempy`

-Coarsened Exact Matching with Python
+Coarsened Exact Matching for causal inference with Python

 # Introduction